Methodology

 02

-The seven-section Decision Brief format
+The Decision Brief format

 The format is consistent on purpose.
 Boards and CFOs read briefs faster when the structure is predictable.
 Agents acting on a buyer's behalf can parse it the same way each time.